Service Needs for a Commercial Trash Compactor

 Advantages of a Stationary Compactor

 This type of compactor is the best choice for businesses that produce large amounts of waste every day.
 It is larger than a vertical compactor allowing it to hold more waste.
-It also cuts down on waste volume and number of weekly pickups to empty container.
+It also cuts down on waste volume and several weekly pickups to empty containers.

 If you are still not sure which type of trash compactor is best for your business needs, contact us today and we can help find the right one for you!